 These materials remain in many commercial, residential and industrial buildings as well as ships built before 1975.
 Disturbing asbestos-containing parts on these boilers can lead to asbestos exposure.

 Asbestos-related personal injury claims have been filed by individuals that were exposed to asbestos from Burnham Holdings products, more specifically, products from its Burnham Commercial facilities.

-Unlike many companies that manufactured asbestos-containing products, Burnham Commercial has not created a bankruptcy trust for asbestos claims.
+Unlike many companies that manufactured asbestos-containing products, Burnham has not created a bankruptcy trust for asbestos claims.
 Instead, the company has decided to continue to defend itself in court.

-However, Burnham Holdings officials did note that asbestos litigation entails many uncertainties and the company cannot predict the extent to which new claims will be filed or the financial impact it may have on the business.
+However, Burnham Holdings officials did note that asbestos litigation involves many uncertainties and the company cannot predict the extent to which new claims will be filed or the financial impact it may have on the business.